When opponents pull you wide at the net, your instinct might be to speed it up or hit it cross-court, but that's exactly what gets you in trouble.

 Even though you're stretched out, you can still bend your knees and get your paddle in front of your body.

 This gives you better control and a better chance of hitting the ball where you want it to go.
+Perfecting your posture is what makes this shot repeatable under pressure.

-Why This Strategy Changes the Rally
+Why This Wide Aggressive Dink Strategy Changes the Rally

 When you hit the middle shot after being pulled wide, something important happens: your opponent has to move.